 1967Colorado Community College System Created

-2017Driving Colorado's WorkforceWe continue to meet Colorado’s workforce needs by providing cutting-edge career and technical education, as well as dozens of transfer programs for students who wish to pursue degrees at four-year institutions.
-As of 2017, CCCS produced almost 40% of the degrees and certificates awarded in Colorado.
+PresentDriving Colorado's WorkforceWe continue to meet Colorado’s workforce needs by providing cutting-edge career and technical education, as well as dozens of transfer programs for students who wish to pursue degrees at four-year institutions.
+CCCS is proud to produced almost 40% of the degrees and certificates awarded in Colorado.